-PLAN ENDORSEMENT This plan is endorsed by each Local Control Authority in the area of operation.
-Signed by: Position: Or, ratified at the meeting of Council, dated 2006
+This plan is endorsed by each Local Control Authority in the area of operation.

 The control objective for weed control class 4 is to minimise the negative impact of those plants on the economy, community or environment of NSW.

 NAME OF WEED: Rhizomatous bamboo